Fariba-Kamani/online-bank-account-system/README.md

 ### Code Used

-Throughout the entire project development, I utilized the Code Institute course materials for HTML, CSS, and JavaScript.
-I followed the tutorials for the Love Running and Love Maths walkthrough projects to set up and start my project properly.
-The links from Code Institute that I relied on through out my project are as follow:
+Throughout the entire project development, I utilized the Code Institute course materials for Python.
+I followed the tutorials for the Love Sandwiches walkthrough project to wire up APIs, confirm access to Google Sheets, and start my project.
+I also used Code Institute's mock terminal for Heroku for deployment.
+The links from Code Institute and external resources that I relied on throughout my project are as follows:

+* [Activating our API credentials](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/071036790a5642f9a6f004f9888b6a45/?child=last) - For activating the projects API credentials.
+* [Getting Our Workspace Set Up](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/071036790a5642f9a6f004f9888b6a45/?child=last) - For adding the credentials file `creds.json` to the project and connect my Google Sheets and .gitignore my `creds.json`.
+* [Connecting to our API with Python](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/071036790a5642f9a6f004f9888b6a45/?child=last) - For importing gspread and google.oauth2.service_account, add SCOPE and Authentication setup.
+* [Code Institute/Python Essentials/Classes and Object Oriented Concepts]() - For learning about using classes and OOP in my project.
+* [Built-in Functions & Tools/datetime](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CPP_06_20+3/courseware/272f493b4d57445fbd634e7ceca3a98c/4ab3e01af44f4bf2828739c1d0591a45/) - For importing and use of datetime for recording the transactions with a proper timestamps.
+* [Validating our data part1 & part 2](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/c92755338ef548f28cc31a7c3d5bfb46/?child=last) & [Creating our user request loop](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/c92755338ef548f28cc31a7c3d5bfb46/?child=last) - For developing input error handling that repeatedly prompts the user to enter valid input until the input is validated.
+* [Python-tabulate](https://github.com/astanin/python-tabulate) - For learning about tabulate library and using it in my project for displaying the menu and the user's transaction history.
+* Love Sandwiches & [gspread](https://github.com/burnash/gspread) - For learning how to get cell values, all values from a row or a column, find a specific cell, and use other gspread library functions.
+These tools have been instrumental in my project for retrieving data from and updating my Google Sheets.

 ### Content

+For documentation and creating my README.md file I have taken inspiration from the sample README.md file that my mentor shared with me [corri-construction-p3](https://github.com/todiane/corri-construction-p3/blob/main/README.md).

 All other technologies used during the development of this project are mentioned and credited in the [technologies used](#technologies-used) section.